Last Updated on February 8, 2023 by Bob Filipczak

 - You do not have to be a first-time home buyer to use a VA home loan.

-- You can reuse the benefit throughout your lifetime, as long as you sell the home you currently own.
+- You can reuse the benefit throughout your lifetime, as long as you live in the the home you are currently buying.

 - Your VA home loan is assumable as long as the person assuming the loan also meets VA requirements.